 - Connecting to the wrong network.
 Also, simple forgotten network information can solve the issue.

 - Incorrect information.
 Most time people forget the Wi-Fi password, with simple Caps or spacing.
 Please make sure to make the password visible while entering.

 - Modem cables are not plugged in correctly.
 This is a simple yet effective way to solve this issue.
 1 out of 10 people has noticed this mistake.

 - Your Wi-Fi radio waves are been blocked (radio wave electromagnetic spectrum).
 Things that block your Wi-Fi: Channels- Too many wi-fi networks near you, such as your neighbor’s network and work.
 This can be fixed by changing your channel or using the wifi app.
 Home electronics such as radio and microwave ovens can limit or cause interference.
 Can also fix the “obtaining IP address” error

 - Your internet service provider.
 Contact your ISP, it may be a global issue, a downtime, or an outage in the area.

 Samsung Galaxy Tab Not Connecting To Wi-Fi

-The Samsung galaxy tablet series has a tendency for Wi-Fi instability.
-However, there are a lot of ways to fix the wifi problem on the Tab 3 and these are explained here in detail.
+The Samsung Galaxy tablet series has a tendency for Wi-Fi instability.
+However, there are a lot of ways to fix the wifi problem on Tab 3 and these are explained here in detail.